hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-cloudagent-python.md

             </td>
             <td>
-                ***WIP***

-Handles the scenario where the tails server isn't available during revocation rotation.
+                - Handles the scenario where the tails server isn't available during revocation rotation.
+- Fixes a bug with the openapi verse expected value for `max_cred_num`
+- Refactors the create_credential function
+- Removes some TODO's.
+Most with documentation that I think is good enough.

-Keeps the revocation list in a failed state if the revocation registry has never been uploaded.
+Keeps the revocation list in a failed state if the revocation registry has never been uploaded to the tails server.
 During issuance it will check for a failed state and try to upload and finish the revocation list.
 Issuance will not occur until a successful tails server and connection occurs.

 Thought about keeping the revocation registry definition itself in a failed state but seemed to make sense to have it this way so the registry will still handle the full registry scenario.
             </td>